If you want to apply to Webb Institute, the deadline for Fall 2023 admissions is January 15 and the application fee is $60.

 |Standardized Test Scores||Very Important|

-To apply, all applicants to Webb Institute must submit the following items.
-Double check with Webb Institute's admissions department to confirm all application materials and requirements.
+To apply to Webb Institute, all applicants must submit the following items.
+Check in with Webb Institute's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|